tonethar/IGME-230-Fall-2019/projects/project-1.md

 The will be a "Deliverable B" for this project so keep working on it even after you have submitted it, and we will be grading the version of this site that you submitted to the dropbox:

+- keep improving the *content*
-- keep improving the content and its organization & layout
+- keep improving the *organization & layout*
+- keep improving the *design*
-- utilize a custom font for this site - see https://fonts.google.com
+- utilize a *custom font* for this site - see https://fonts.google.com
-- we WILL be requiring a responsive layout, that uses CSS Flexbox and/or CSS Grid.
+- we WILL be requiring a *responsive layout*, that uses CSS Flexbox and/or CSS Grid.
 This is covered in LWD chapters 16 & 17